 This can be done is several ways:

-· Increasing the amount of work you can bid – Strategic use of contracted labor allows contractors the freedom to bid on more projects and keep a small permanent staff to run jobs.
-Some contractors even use temporary workers for entire divisions of their business.
+- Increasing the amount of work you can bid – Strategic use of contracted labor allows contractors the freedom to bid on more projects and keep a small permanent staff to run jobs.
+Some contractors even use temporary workers for entire pisions of their business.

 While the gig economy only represents about 15% of the overall U.S. workforce, it continues to grow at a rapid pace.
 Some economist estimate that gig workers accounted for the largest number of growth in the U.S. job market.
 It will be important for contractors to begin to adapt and embrace this paradigm shift, as it may become necessary to grow sustainably in years to come.

 If you would like to learn more about the “gigs” Grus has going on, check out our jobs list.
-Or, if you are a contractor, give us a call to find out how we can help grow your business!
+Or, if you are a contractor, give us a call or request a quote to find out how we can help grow your business!